moonlightqq1/moonlightqq1/README.md

 - Hi, I’m @moonlightqq1
-- I’m interested in Web development.
+- I’m interested in C#.
-- I’m Learning it since a half year.
+- I’m Learning it since a year.
-- I’m looking to collaborate on building Websites.
+- I’m looking to collaborate on C# Projects
 - How to reach me
 Email: milleschitz12@gmail.com